Buoyant force is the force that pushes object up when the object is submerged in water. What is buoyancy? Most of us have experienced buoyancy before.

 For example, submerge a rock in water and then try to lift it.
 The rock will of course be a little easier to lift since the weight is less.

-The figure above shows the forces acting on the rock with red and blue arrows.
+The figure below shows the forces acting on the rock with red and blue arrows.

 However, the forces acting vertically do not cancel each other.